Largest Coworking Companies

 Staying ahead of the curve in the world of business and technology means promoting innovations and multiplying an organization’s revenue streams in the long run.
 An innovation lab is the shortcut to kick starting this process, creating a dedicated space where the sole focus is enhancing the technologies and innovations that your company produces.

 These innovation hubs give your team the space, people, and tools they need to brainstorm new ideas and test them out.
 Innovation hubs also ensure your team members share their talents with each other and focus on long-term advances instead of short-term returns.
+Even if a company has not broken new ground in an industry, having an innovation lab can help it acquire a sort of a marketing trump card, by attracting highly talented workers and fostering competition.
 For many companies, the question becomes how to go about designing an innovation lab.

 As with any other project, you need some method of determining if your innovation hubs are successful.
-This means that you need to come up with the metrics you will use to measure the success of your innovation lab.
+This means determining the metrics to measure the success of your innovation lab.
 Will it be how many project ideas the team brainstorms?
 How many projects they bring to completion?
 How many new customers they bring in?
 The additional revenue?
 Ideally, you want a full portfolio of metrics to give you insight.